 - Android Basics

 - Introduction to Virtual Reality

-If you are interested in continuing an Udacity Nanodegree, here is a $50 discount for any Udacity program!
+If you are interested in continuing an Udacity Nanodegree, here is our updated Udacity discount for any Nanodegree program!

-edX (affiliate link) is one of our favorite MOOC providers because they offer such a variety of courses that can satisfy any curiosity or specialization.
+edX (affiliate link) is one of our favorite MOOC providers because they offer various courses to satisfy any curiosity or specialization.
 Boost your coding knowledge by finding classes on web and application development, Android, and iOS development, Database Systems, and more. edX also offers courses on Data Science, Entrepreneurship, Marketing, Sales, soft skills, writing, even a class on Happiness!

 Top colleges and universities founded edX. edX is also the only leading MOOC provider that is both a nonprofit and open source.
 Their 120 university partners include MIT, Harvard, Berkeley – University of California, University of Texas.
 Sign up today and explore edX's course catalog.